 Our future depends on safeguarding coastal dollars for restoration, and we oppose any efforts that would take critical funds away from their intended purposes: actual restoration activities.

-Despite Louisiana’s immediate budget crisis, our future depends on safeguarding coastal dollars for restoration, and we oppose any efforts that would take critical funds away from their intended purposes: actual coastal restoration activities.
+Despite our state and national budget crises, our future depends on safeguarding coastal dollars for restoration, and we oppose any efforts that would take critical funds away from their intended purposes: actual coastal restoration activities.

 After years of consistent focus on master plan funding, we need to demonstrate, now more than ever, an ironclad commitment to restoration and protection.

 Recently, our Coalition released a statement urging Congressional leaders to fight back against President Trump’s budget that would upend the Gulf of Mexico Energy Security Act (GOMESA), which shares offshore energy revenues with four of the Gulf states that are impacted by its production, as well as other critical programs that protect our communities and wetlands.

 Coastal restoration and protection is an issue of tremendous importance to all Louisiana residents, regardless of political party.
 Our Coalition has consistently fought back against any attempts to raid critical coastal funds.